cailey-plainte/STAT228_portfolio/README.md

 ### Interests

 I am currently majoring in biology with a focus in environmental science and I hope to pursue graduate school in entomology or conservation biology.
-Taking this data science class will aid me in the likely data wranglig and visualization problems that I encounter as I aim to reach this goal.
+Taking this data science class will aid me in the likely data tidying and visualization problems that I encounter as I aim to reach this goal.

 ### Technical Skills